quickwit-oss/quickwit/docs/reference/rest-api.md

 POST api/v1/indexes
 ```

 Create an index by posting an `IndexConfig` payload.
-The API accepts JSON wiht `content-type: application/json`) and YAML `content-type: application/yaml`.
+The API accepts JSON with `content-type: application/json`) and YAML `content-type: application/yaml`.

 #### POST payload